 Chapter 1, part 5

 It took us an hour to close in on the canyon but it was finally in sight.
-My ugly suburban was now coated in sludgey gray zombie gore.
+My ugly suburban was now coated in sludgy gray zombie gore.
 I heard every scream my kids made through the phone.
 I thought about telling them to keep it down but in this living horror movie it just wasn’t going to happen.

 “I’m about fifty yards behind you.”
+My poor bride sounded terrified.

-“Stop where you’re at unless you have zombies trying to get in the van.
+“Stop where you’re at unless you have Zombies trying to get in the van.
 Some gang bangers have the road blocked.”

 “What are you going to do?”
 Her voice was shaky.
 The last hour had taken it’s toll and now I was having her keep back where she couldn’t see me.
+She wasn’t liking this at all.

 “Better you don’t know”.
 I took a peek through the six power ACOG.
 These morons had pulled their cars sideways to block most of the road.
 It looked like they were armed with KelTec carbines and an SKS.
 They had some elderly man on his knees execution style, while they took everything he had out of his car.
 The old guy wasn’t going to survive this one.
 He must have gotten mouthy because he got a muzzle strike to the back of the head.